dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 - A single commmit (and moving branch head by extension) covers the entire product stack.
 All components are versioned in a single atomic fashion.
 This makes it possible to imply a *channel* based on a *branch*:
   - "Main produces vNext"
   - "Dev15.6 produces Dev15.6"
-- Because a single commit describes all components at a *single* specific point in time, subscriptions are combined with branches.
-When a new commit is made for some component in the stack, implicitly this new component is immediately referenced by all other components.
-The subscription mapping seen in the previous section is complete at commit time:
+- Because a single commit describes all components at a *single* specific point in time, no subscription is needed to update dependencies between components
-    ```
-    Starting from:

-    source repo (optional) + channel + asset (optional) -> target branch + target repo

-    source repo = target repo
-    channel = target branch
-    asset = N/A

-    Gives:

-    target repo + target branch -> target branch + target repo
-    ```
 - There are perhaps a few remaining 'subscriptions' for the remaining distributed components, but there are few enough that they tend to be manually dealt with and have little overhead.
   1. External team checks in lots of new commits into branch X (potential content)
   2. External team produces new toolset from branch X (created content)